 Overall supply of homes on the market remains historically elevated.
 Active residential listings numbered 5,506 units at the end of September.
 This was down 4% from the end of September 2018.

-Months of inventory numbered 13.8 at the end of September 2019.
-Down from the 17.8 months recorded at the end of September 2018.
-We are still above the long-run average of 11.7 months for this time of year however.
+Months of inventory numbered 13.8 at the end of September 2019, down from the 17.8 months recorded at the end of September 2018 but above the long-run average of 11.7 months for this time of year.
+The number of months of inventory is the number of months it would take to sell current inventories at the current rate of sales activity.

 Comparing September 2019 stats to August 2019 St. John's real estate stats we are still seeing an uptrend in the local market.